uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 <img src="README_assets/Usage_steps/step11.PNG" width=600>

-As well as the option the download a csv file with all the predications for a specific image.
+There is also an option the download a csv file with all the predications for a specific image.

 <img src="README_assets/Usage_steps/step12.PNG" width=600>

-Once you are content with your results you can click the home button and navigate to the home page once again to upload more images if you desire.
+Once you have analysed the prediction results, you can click the home button and navigate to the home page.
+From there, you can submit more images for classification.

 <img src="README_assets/Usage_steps/step13.PNG" width=600>

-## Adding New Models
+## Adding New Image Recognition Models

-Currently, this has to be done manually through creating new directories in the repository, in the future it would be possible to create a way to do it automatically but as specified by the clients it wasn't something they wanted in the UI.
+Currently, this process requires changes to codebase's directory structure.
+However, this can be incorporated into the user interface in future development iterations.

-To add a new model, follow along with the following instructions:
+To add a new model, plese follow these instructions:

-1. First off you'll need to make a new folder within the following directory /flask-backend/app/data/ml/models/. this folder should be named something in relation to the model, for example, Trupanea's model directory is the following: /flask-backend/app/data/ml/models/trupanea/
+1. First, you'll need to make a new folder in `/flask-backend/app/data/ml/models/<new model>`.
+The name of this folder will be visible in the model selection dropdown within the user interface.
+For example, the current Trupanea's model directory is the following: `/flask-backend/app/data/ml/models/trupanea/`.

-2. After making the new folder, you need to create 2 more folders in the new directory, one needs to be named **labels**, and the other needs to be named the **model version (such as "inceptionv3" for Trupanea**.
+2. Next, create 2 more folders in the new model directory: one needs to be named `labels`, and the other needs to be named after the specific version / type of your model (e.g., `inceptionv3` for the current Trupanea model).

-3. With those 2 new folders, in **/flask-backend/app/data/ml/models/<model_name>/labels** add the labels.csv, if you need to see what it looks like, take a look at /flask-backend/app/data/ml/models/trupanea/labels/labels.csv.
+3. Within `/flask-backend/app/data/ml/models/<model_name>/labels` add a labels.csv file containing a list of labels that your model supports.
+Refer to `/flask-backend/app/data/ml/models/trupanea/labels/labels.csv` for an example.

-4. In **/flask-backend/app/data/ml/models/<model_name>/<model_version>** add the .h5 Machine Learning model file, which needs to be called model.h5.
+4. Within `/flask-backend/app/data/ml/models/<model_name>/<model_version>`, put the `.h5` model file, which needs to be called `model.h5`.
+At the moment, only `.h5` model format is supported, but could be extended in the future development iterations.

-After following those steps above, the program should automatically recognise the new model file, allowing you to select the model on the home page of the application.
+After completing the steps above, the program should automatically recognise the new model file, allowing you to select the new model in the selection dropdown within the home page of the application.

 ## Future Plans

 ### Maintenance

-Currently, updating the application proves to be tedious as it requires the user to uninstall the application and reinstall it with the updated version.
-This is due to the file size limit imposed by GitHub, which leads to the machine learning models being stored locally.
-One option to circumvent this issue is to use the Git Large File Storage Extension as a way of accommodating the machine learning models in the repository.
-Since electron allows for the deployed application to be connected to a GitHub repository, any changes made in the repository itself should automatically be reflected in the application without needing to reinstall it.
+Currently, updating the application proves to be tedious as it requires the end-user to uninstall the application and reinstall it with an updated packaged version (if distributed as a compiled package).

+However, Electron allows for the deployed application to be connected to a GitHub repository such any changes made in the repository itself should automatically be reflected in the application without needing to reinstall it.
+This could be another feature to implement in the future.

 ### Packaging and Distribuition

-If resources permit, this project could easily be repackaged and deployed as a Web Application in order to make maintenance more convenient, and to allow for the application to be used on a wider range of devices.
-This would also allow for the application to be used on mobile devices, which would be beneficial for field work.
+If resources permit, this project could be easily deployed as a Web Application accessible to a wide range of users over the Internet from a browser.
+This would make maintanence much more efficient as the end-users would not need to download and install a new application executable after each update.
+This would also allow for the application to be used on mobile devices, which would be highly beneficial for this field work.

 ### User Experience

-Geared towards aiding biosecurity personnel, we believe the following features could enhance user experience and promote the reliability of the application:
+Geared towards aiding biosecurity personnel, we believe the following additional features could be implemented to enhance user experience and promote the reliability of the application:

 - **Image Cropping** - The ability to crop images to focus on the insect of interest.
 - **Image Rotation** - The ability to rotate images to the correct orientation.